Mouldwarp: Prophecy

 The prophecy was again used during the disturbances leading to the Pilgrimage of Grace 1535–37 but this time was applied by the rebels to Henry VIII.

 Contemporary references

-Both C.J.
-Sansom in his novel Sovereign and Hilary Mantel in her novel The Mirror and the Light refer to Henry VIII being described as the 'Mouldwarp'.
+C. J. Sansom in his novel Sovereign, Hilary Mantel in her novel The Mirror & the Light and Philippa Gregory in her novel The Last Tudor each refer to Henry VIII being described as the 'Mouldwarp'.